 ANTH 210 Archaeology (3) Introduction to prehistoric archaeology; methods and techniques of excavation and laboratory analysis; brief survey of theory in relation to change and diversity in prehistoric human groups.
 DS

-ANTH 215 Physical Anthropology (3) Human evolution, primatology, human genetics, biological variation, human adaptability, growth and development.
+ANTH 215 Introduction to Biological Anthropology (3) Human evolution, primatology, human genetics, biological variation, human adaptability, growth and development.
 Co-requisite: 215L.
 DB

 ANTH 300 Study of Contemporary Problems (3) Significance of anthropology for contemporary affairs, particularly American ethnic and minority group relations.
 Relevance to various professions, governmental policy, political action, and accomplishment of change.
 Pre: 152 (or concurrent).
 DS